 To file a FOIA appeal you will need to provide the following information:

-Once you have the necessary proofs, you can submit your request by mail or by email.
+Once you have the necessary proof, you can submit your request by mail or by email.

-To submit your FOIA appeal by email, send all your proofs to HUDFOIAappeals@hud.gov.
+To submit your FOIA appeal by email, send all your proof to HUDFOIAappeals@hud.gov.

-To submit an appeal by mail, send your proofs to your local HUD office.
+To submit an appeal by mail, send your proof to your local HUD office.
 To find your local office, click here.